jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 If you recruit through an agency, they will usually take care of the coordination for you.
 If not, it is up to you to ensure that participants remember the time and place to meet.
 The following are some relevant aspects to keep in mind:

-* _Be clear about time and date_: Even if it is a bit awkward I try to be very clear about time and date.
+* _Be clear about time and date_: Even if it is a bit awkward, I try to be very clear about time and date.
 I mention the day of the week, day, month, and time in my mails or phone calls.
 If I research internationally, I also mention the time zone I talk about.
 In an email, that might look like: _I could meet you on Monday, the 8th of November, 1pm (“Berlin time”/CET)_.
 Sending a calendar invite is also helpful as the calendar apps usually convert times, and it makes it easy for participants to set a notification.
 * _For remote meetings, be clear about the technology used_: Most video chat software runs also in any modern browser, so people do not need to install a special software.
 Let participants know how they can join the call.
 If you use a software you are not familiar with, give it a test run first.
 * _For real-life-meetings, find out if there are any special requirements_: Places have their own rules in many cases.
-I usually share what I expect with participants, so they can fill me in if the expectations would not match: “I will come to Big Street 6 and ring the bell for ‘Miller’” and maybe they tell you: “Oh, right, the bell has the name of my flatmate, Nguyen.
-So ring there.”
+I usually share what I expect with participants, so they can fill me in if the expectations would not match: “I will come to Big Street 6 and ring the bell for ‘Miller’” and maybe they tell you: “Oh, right, the bell has the name of my flat mate, Nguyen.
+So, ring there.”

 Getting clarity on date, time, technology, and place helps you start the research session without problems when time comes.
 In the next section, I want to cover some less obvious problems.
 However, they can have dire consequences and it is important to consider them.